Skip to main content

 Simon Sinek Golden Circle

-The Golden Circle by Simon Sinekread start with why: how great leaders inspire everyone to take action
+The Golden Circle by Simon Sinek start with why: how great leaders inspire everyone to take action

-Simon Sinek criticism is well and good, but I think there’s something missing from the golden circle.
+Simon Sinek’s analysis is all well and good, but I think something is missing from the golden circle.
 Apple dominates the global handset market by capturing 66% of industry profits and 32% of the overall handset revenue.
 But crucially, they weren’t trying to sell a smartphone to everyone.
 They are targeting a unique value proposition to a tight group of customers for whom the Apple ecosystem is part of their self-worth and their projection into the world.

 When Steve Jobs returned and created the world-famous ‘Think Different” campaign, Apple products were not the best.
 In fact, they were a bit sh*t.
 But Apple had identified a sub-set of people – creatives, misfits, dreamers – for whom owning a Mac said something about the sort of off-the-wall people they wanted to be.
-To my mind, this proves that you can’t have a ‘why’ unless you know ‘who’ your ‘why’ will appeal to.
+This proves that you can’t have a ‘why’ unless you know ‘who’ your ‘why’ will appeal to.

 So, where I disagree fundamentally with Simon Sinek is his central message of ‘start with why’.
-I don’t believe this isn’t where you should start at all.
+I don’t believe this is where you should start at all.

 Start with ‘Who’ not ‘Why’